George Lindsay (British Army officer): Early life and career

 Lindsay was born in 1880, the sixth son of Lieutenant-Colonel Henry Gore Lindsay, the Chief Constable of Glamorganshire, and Ellen Sarah Lindsay.
 His paternal grandmother was the sister of the Earl of Arran, and his maternal grandfather was Charles Morgan, 1st Baron Tredegar.
 His siblings included Henry (known as "Morgan") (b.
 1857), later Colonel of the Royal Monmouthshire Royal Engineers; Lionel (b.
 1861), who later succeeded his father as Chief Constable; and Walter (b.
 1866), who became the High Sheriff of County Kilkenny.

 Lindsay was educated at Sandroyd School and Radley College, and in 1898 was commissioned into the Royal Monmouthshire Royal Engineers, a militia unit, in which his brother Henry was already an officer.
-In January 1900 he was commissioned as a second lieutenant into the Rifle Brigade, a regular infantry regiment, and served with them in the Second Boer War.
+In January 1900 he was commissioned as a second lieutenant into the Rifle Brigade, a regular infantry regiment, and two months later left Southampton on the SS Umbria to serve with them in South Africa in the Second Boer War.
 During the war he took part in operations in the Natal, including the action at Laing's Nek, operations in Transvaal July to November 1900, then served with the 13th Battalion Mounted Infantry in the Orange River Colony.
 He was promoted to lieutenant on 22 February 1901, and mentioned in despatches (including 25 April 1902 "for able and fearless leading in Ermelo district on 26th January 1902").
 Following the end of the war in June 1902, Lindsay left Cape Town with other men of 1st the battalion Rifle Brigade on the SS Orissa, which arrived at Southampton in late October 1902, when the battalion was stationed at Portsmouth.
 In 1906 he was appointed adjutant of the Customs and Docks Rifle Volunteers (the 15th Middlesex Rifle Volunteers).
 When the reserve forces were reorganised into the Territorial Force in 1908, he became adjutant of the successor battalion, the 17th London Regiment (Poplar and Stepney Rifles), remaining with the battalion until 1911.
 During this time, he married Constance Elizabeth Hamilton; their first child died at birth in 1910.
 In 1909, he also became the Army and Navy middleweight officers' boxing champion.
 After a short spell with his regiment in 1911–12, he was appointed to the School of Musketry as an instructor, specialising in machine-guns, and was working here at the outbreak of war in 1914.